-The Minnesota Budget Project’s 2014 policy agenda included:
+The Minnesota Budget Project’s 2015 policy priorities include:

 - Increasing Minnesota’s Minimum Wage to improve the economic security of Minnesota’s low-wage workers and strengthen the state’s economy.

 - Supporting Successful Health Care Reform that makes health care affordable for more Minnesotans and creates a consumer-friendly health insurance exchange.

 - Promoting Tax Fairness for Minnesota Renters so that low- and moderate-income Minnesotans do not pay more than their fair share in taxes.

 - Defeating Constitutional Budget Amendments That Put Minnesota's Future at Risk.
 Three proposed amendments would have resulted in government gridlock and shutdowns, budget gimmicks and cuts to critical services.
 They would have made it more difficult for Minnesota to recover from the recession and invest in economic growth.

 - Building Stronger Budget Reserves so the state can continue to provide essential services during an economic slowdown.